Frances Halsband: Personal life and education

 She received her B.A. at Swarthmore College in 1965 and a master's degree from Columbia University in 1968.
 She has served on juries for design awards, chaired the 1999 American Institute of Architects Committee on Design, and served as AIA New York's first woman president in 1991.
 Halsband and Kliment were married in 1971 in Woodstock New York.
 Their son, Alexander Halsband Kliment was born in 1979.
 They made their home in New York City and Woodstock New York.
-Kliment retired from KHA in 2013, and passed away in 2017.
+Kliment retired from KHA in 2013, and died in 2017.